-In accordance with the Board Operating Procedures, Board Members and Alternates serve Unitaid as the representatives of the Board Constituencies, rather than in an individual and personal capacity3.
-All Board Constituencies and Governance Officials are nevertheless expected to consider the best interests of Unitaid and in accordance with Article 2.5 of the Board Operating Procedures, Governance Officials are expected to perform their responsibilities in a way that is aligned with Unitaid's mission, objectives and priorities.
-This implies a personal commitment by Governance Officials, involving responsibilities for setting an example and embodying Unitaid's standards of conduct, as further explained below.
+This Code of Conduct operates in accordance with the Board Operating Procedures, Board Members and Alternates serve Unitaid as the representatives of the Board Constituencies, rather than in an individual and personal capacity3.
+All Board Constituencies and Governance Officials are expected to prioritize and act in the best interests of Unitaid In accordance with Article 2.5 of the Board Operating Procedures, Governance Officials are expected to perform their responsibilities in a way that is aligned with Unitaid's mission, objectives and priorities, to expand the reach of the best health products for those who need them most.
+This implies a similar duty and personal commitment by Governance Officials, involving responsibilities for setting an example and embodying Unitaid's standards of conduct, as further explained below.

-Board Constituencies are expected to take account of the requirements set out in this Code of Conduct when selecting their representatives and ensure that Unitaid's standards of conduct are understood and respected by the Governance Officials who represent them.
+Board Constituencies are expected to take into account the requirements set out in this Code of Conduct when selecting their representatives and ensure that Unitaid's standards of conduct are understood and respected by the Governance Officials who represent them.